Relapsing fever: Soft tick-borne relapsing fever

 B. hermsii and B. recurrentis cause very similar diseases.
 However, one or two relapses are common with the disease associated with B. hermsii, which is also the most common cause of relapsing disease in the United States.
 (Three or four relapses are common with the disease caused by B. recurrentis, which has longer febrile and afebrile intervals and a longer incubation period than B. hermsii.)

+Hard tick-borne relapsing fever

+Borrelia miyamotoi, which is transmitted by Ixodes ticks, was reported as a cause of tick-borne relapsing fever in 2011.